January 28, 2019 | By Mason Roberts

 1. Calculate Everything

-The sole purpose in even considering refinancing your small business loan is to save money, no matter what.
+The sole purpose in even considering refinancing your small business funding is to save money, no matter what.
 That is the overall goal.
 You are decreasing the cost of your payments.
 When preparing for refinancing, do the math, do the work.
 Consider all the components that will play a role in this decision.
 Being patient and thoroughly thinking through every single possibility will only help you and your small business in the long run.

 Smartbiz is an online business that is a viable option for people who are combining their business debt and still want the lowest annual percentage rate possible.
-With this online platform, business owners are given loans which are dependent upon the Small Business Loan Administration (SBA).
+With this online platform, business owners are given funding which are dependent upon the Small Business Loan Administration (SBA).

 In doing this, Smartbiz is ensuring their customers that they will be offered the most competitive rates on the market at that time.
 This is what SBA is best known for.
 They promise the best rates every time.